rampal-punia/python-tutorials/2_python_basics/1_variables.md

 is_on_leave = False
 print(id(is_on_leave))          # 9486304

-# But in case of list.
+# But in case of a list.

 b = [1, 2, 3, 4, 5]
 print(id(b))                    # 140118263437440